 - It develops their interest in nature and introduces them to healthy foods.

-- Toddlers practice using the muscles of movement, balance, and control while carrying water, soil, and tools.
+- Toddlers practise using the muscles of movement, balance, and control while carrying water, soil, and tools.
 They learn various fine skills, such as grasping while picking up seeds and using a rake or trowel.

 - Through activities like counting the holes dug and fruits or vegetables grown, your child develops maths skills.